ospray/hdospray/README.md

         binaries or if you are building and installing from source it can be found in `<install>/lib/cmake/ospray-\*/`

+  - Set `openvkl_DIR` to install directory of OpenVKL.
+These will be the same as `ospray_DIR` if you downloaded the OSPRay binaries, or in OSPRay’s superbuild directory under install/openvkl/lib/cmake/openvkl\*.

+  - Set `rkcommon_DIR` to install directory of rkCommon.
+These will be the same as `ospray_DIR` if you downloaded the OSPRay binaries, or in OSPRay’s superbuild directory under install/rkcommon/lib/cmake/rkcommon\*.

   - Set `embree_DIR` to install directory of Embree.
-These will be the same as `ospray_DIR` if you downloaded the OSPRay binaries
+These will be the same as `ospray_DIR` if you downloaded the OSPRay binaries, or in OSPRay’s superbuild directory under install/embree/lib/cmake/embree\*.

   - Compile and install HdOSPRay